 Let’s face it we're human, and when we are in pain we want to get rid of it and fast.
 For this reason, the agony of withdrawal often drives addicts back to their addiction- it is an immense challenge for people in the early part of recovery.
-Of course, to go back for relief to something that has been destructive is destructive in and of itself.
+Of course, to go back for relief to something destructive is destructive in and of itself.

-EVIDENCE OF THE - ADDICTION TO “LOVE”
+EVIDENCE OF HAVING AN ADDICTION TO “LOVE”

-Like all addicts in emotional or physical withdrawal – there is an acute sense of a desperation for the “hit”: of that which they have been addicted.
-For love addicts, they become desperate for a “hit” for their ex-partner (even current partner on some cases).
+Like all addicts in emotional or physical withdrawal – there is an acute sense of desperation for the “hit” of that which they are addicted.
+For love addicts, they become desperate for a “hit” for their ex-partner (even current partner in some cases).

-Like a drug addict in withdrawal from cocaine, intensely obsessing about snorting a line right up the nose to alleviate the painful symptoms— the love addict will often obsess about creating any kind of contact or connection to their drug (ex-partner).
+Like a drug addict in withdrawal from cocaine, intensely obsessing about snorting a line right up the nose to alleviate the painful symptoms— the love addict will often obsess about creating any contact or connection to their drug (ex-partner).